 Peripheral neuropathy is a painful condition commonly affecting one’s feet and hands.
 In about 1/3 of cases the cause is unknown .
-Diabetes is commonly a cause as well as drugs to treat aids and cancer.
+Diabetes is frequently a cause as well as drugs to treat aids and cancer.
 It is often described as a burning sensation associated with numbness and tingling.
 The pain may be very intense and cause difficulty walking as well as affect balance since one may have difficulty determining where their feet are located due to loss of sensation.
 Besides the burning sensation, weakness in the legs may be present as well as possible loss of muscle mass.
 Carpal tunnel syndrome is an example of peripheral neuropathy involving the hands.
 It is due to compression or pinching of the median nerve at the wrist.

 As one who has reviewed many disability cases over the years, I am familiar with the information needed to increase one’s chances for receiving benefits.